mstop4/portfolio-src/docs/browser-compatibility.md

 *Version Tested / Latest:* **11**

 ⚠️ Alignment issues in modal
-⚠️ CSS rotation transforms not working
+⚠️ CSS rotation transforms not all working, possibly due to bugs with `calc` (https://caniuse.com/#feat=calc)

 ### Edge